Is recreational marijuana legal in California? Is Medical cannabis? How about the CBD and hemp laws in California?

 California is also the sixth-largest economy in the world, and has been the birthplace for many aspects of modern culture as we know it; blue jeans, Hollywood, Apple Computers and even skateboarding all have their roots in California.

 Though you wanted to find out about California's cannabis laws, didn't you?

-California, the world's sixth-largest economy, has been cutting the path for some time now, as it relates to cannabis legalisation.
-In as far back as 1972, California hosted the nation's first-ever ballot to legalise cannabis.
+California has been cutting the path on marijuana for some time now.
+In as far back as 1972, California hosted the nation's first-ever ballot to legalize cannabis.
 Proposition 19 failed, however, with more than 60% of the State against it.
 Not a bad percentage mind you, when you consider that Nixon's War on Drugs was already well underway.

 In 1996, Medicinal cannabis was legalised through Proposition 215.
 Proposition 215, also known as the Compassionate Use Act, meant (initially) that cannabis could be used as a medicinal option for the treatment of a range of conditions, including arthritis, nausea, chronic pain, and epilepsy.
 As time progressed, the number of conditions that would qualify for medicinal use of cannabis broadened, and with it, patient numbers.

 Then in 2016, Proposition 64 was passed.
 The proposition, also known as the Adult Use of Marijuana Act (AUMA), allows adults over the age of 21 to possess, privately grow, purchase and consume cannabis for recreational use.
 In addition, the AUMA also legalised the commercial production, distribution and sale of cannabis for recreational use at State-licensed facilities and dispensaries from January 1, 2018.